tgm-team/tgm/README.md

 ```

 > \[!NOTE\]
 > Windows is not directly tested in our CI.
 Additional setup may be required.
-For instance, for *cuda:12.4* you will need to manually install the appropriate PyTorch wheels for your drivers:
+> For instance, for *cuda:12.4*, you will need to manually install the appropriate PyTorch wheels:
+>
+> ```sh
-> `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124`
+> pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124
+> `
+> ```

 ## Quick Tour for New Users